MicrosoftDocs/learn/learn-pr/azure/deploy-backend-apis/includes/7-exercise-deploy-logic-app.md

 1. Make note of your GitHub repository (for example, `https://github.com/[username]/serverless-full-stack-apps-azure-sql`).

 1. The following script clones the repository and deploys an Azure Logic App according to an ARM template.
+ARM templates will not be discussed in this module, but you can think of them like a recipe for how to build an Azure service.
+This one is built to include the Outlook connector.

     ```powershell
     # Resource group name and resource group